 B.M.E., Cornell; J.D., Harvard

-Professor Stevenson has been engaged for nearly 40 years in a variety of legal occupations including, law professor, regulator, private practitioner, and in-house counsel.
-In...Continue Reading
+Professor Stevenson has been engaged for over 45 years in a variety of legal occupations including, law professor, regulator, private practitioner, and in-house counsel.
+In 2008 he...Continue Reading

-Professor Stevenson has been engaged for nearly 40 years in a variety of legal occupations including, law professor, regulator, private practitioner, and in-house counsel.
+Professor Stevenson has been engaged for over 45 years in a variety of legal occupations including, law professor, regulator, private practitioner, and in-house counsel.
 In 2008 he returned to teaching as a member of the Georgetown faculty after retiring as Senior Vice President, General Counsel and Secretary of CIENA Corporation, a leading provider of communications networking solutions.
-Before joining CIENA, Professor Stevenson served as General Counselof two other corporations.
+Before joining CIENA, Professor Stevenson served as General Counsel of two other corporations.
 Prior to that, he practiced law in Washington, D.C., with a practice that concentrated on securities and corporate law.
-From 1971 to 1981 Professor Stevenson was a member of the full-time law faculty at George Washington University, where he taught corporations, securities regulation, international business transactions, international economic development and civil procedure.
-During that time he also was a visiting professor at Cornell Law School and, in 1977-78, a Fulbright Professor at the University of Paris II (Sorbonne).
+From 1971 to 1981 Professor Stevenson Professor of Law at George Washington University, where he taught Corporations, Securities Regulation, International Business Transactions, International Economic Development and Civil Procedure.
+During that time he also was a Visiting Professor at Cornell Law School and, in 1977-78, a Fulbright Professor at the University of Paris II (Sorbonne).
 In 1981 Professor Stevenson joined the staff of the Securities and Exchange Commission, where he served as Deputy General Counsel.
 In 1984 he returned to the private practice of law.